Bjerring/Bjerring.github.io/_posts/2019-12-01-Scenario-Generation-using-Bootstrapping.markdown

 ---
 {% include lib/mathjax.html %}

-A cornerstone of sensible portfolio management is having a rigid risk management framework in place, hence, we need some method to evaluate risk.
-One such method is scenario generation, which works by creating a set of possible future outcomes for the next time period with corresponding probabilities.
+A cornerstone of sensible portfolio management is having a rigid risk management framework in place.
+So every manager needs a good method to evaluate risk.
+One such method is scenario generation, which works by creating a set of possible future outcomes for the next time period, with corresponding probabilities.

-It is empirically observable that financial markets do not follow a gaussian stochastic process and sometimes experience losses greater than if returns were normally distributed.
+It is empirically observable that financial markets do not follow a Gaussian stochastic process and sometimes experience losses greater than if returns were normally distributed.
 Hence, in a portfolio management context it is desirable to manage not only volatility but also tail events – so-called tail scenarios.
 As the underlying stochastic process is unknown, we need to either assume a probability distribution or to rely on historical observations.

 In this post, I will apply bootstrapping of historical returns to create monthly scenarios.
 Bootstrapping is a non-parametric sampling method similar to Monte-Carlo simulation.
 The method works by sampling from past observations to generate paths of potential future realizations.
 The underlying assumption is that the future mimics the past.
 The financial markets experience strong autocorrelation on a daily frequency, hence, returns are NID (NOT independent and identically distributed).
-To accommodate this pattern, we resort to block bootstrapping (also known as time-series boot-strapping).
+To accommodate this pattern, we resort to block bootstrapping (also known as time-series bootstrapping).

 Let's start by collecting data on S&P 500 and an emerging market index proxied by the ETFs SPY and EEM for the period 2015-01-01 to 2018-12-31.
 The monthly returns of the ETFs are plotted below.